MrEx88/recipes-with-cakephp3/README.md

 ## Features

-- You can drag an image from another page into the input box shown below and it will save the file to disk and name it after the recipe.
+- You can drag an image from another page into the input box shown below and it will save the file to disk and name it after the recipe:

 ![alt tag](https://github.com/MrEx88/recipes-with-cakephp3/blob/gh-pages/images/my-recipes-drag-img.jpg)

 - You can view a pdf on a recipe.